christianang/coredns/plugin/forwardcrd/README.md

 }
 ~~~

-## DNSZone resource
+## Forward resource

-Apply the `DNSZone` CRD to your Kubernetes cluster.
+Apply the `Forward` CRD to your Kubernetes cluster.

 ```
-kubectl apply -f ./manifests/crds/coredns.io_dnszones.yaml
+kubectl apply -f ./manifests/crds/coredns.io_forwards.yaml
 ```

-Assuming the **forwardcrd** plugin has been configured to allow `DNSZone`
+Assuming the **forwardcrd** plugin has been configured to allow `Forward`
 resources in the `kube-system` namespace within any `zone`.
 E.g: